dikhan/terraform-provider-openapi/docs/how_to.md

   name = "resource in rst"
 }

-## this resource will be managed with the provider with alias dub, hence the region will be deb and API calls will be made against service.api.dub.hostname.com
+## this resource will be managed with the provider with alias dub, hence the region will be dub and API calls will be made against service.api.dub.hostname.com
 resource "provider_resource" "my_resource_dub" {
   provider = "provider.dub"
   name = "resource in dub"